ynixon/WAlert/README.md

    ```

 3. **Create a .env File**
    In the root directory, create a `.env` file to configure non-sensitive environment variables.
-For sensitive data, such as `GREEN_API_TOKEN`, provide it securely at runtime.
+For sensitive data, such as `GREEN_API_TOKEN`, provide it securely at runtime rather than storing it in the `.env` file.
    ```makefile
    DEBUG_MODE=False
    REGION=*